 Proper preparation is crucial when shipping a non-running car to ensure a smooth and damage-free transport process.
 By taking a few key steps before the car is loaded onto the transport vehicle, you can help safeguard your vehicle and avoid common issues that could arise during transit.

-A. Check for Leaks and Fluids
+Check for Leaks and Fluids

 Before shipping, it’s essential to inspect your non-running car for any leaks or fluid issues.
 Even if the car isn’t running, residual fluids such as oil, coolant, or brake fluid can pose risks during transport.
 Leaks can cause environmental damage and create hazards for the transport vehicle.